Metaverse-Colab-for-Fusion-Energy/FreeCAD-Omniverse/README.md

 ---

 ## Installation
+> Advanced installation steps are available in the `docs` directory

 1. Clone this repository.

 2. Copy and paste the contents of the `src` folder into your FreeCAD \Mod directory.
 Typically, this is `C:\Users\username\AppData\Roaming\FreeCAD\Mod`

+3. Launch the installation by running `install.bat`.
+This will fetch the dependencies required to run the software.

+4. Installation complete.

 > Note: if the `AppData\Roaming\FreeCAD\Mod` file directory does not exist, you must first initialise this folder.
 This happens if no FreeCAD addons have been previously installed.
 To do this, launch FreeCAD, and on the toolbar click `Tools` > `Addon Manager`.
 If you are using the Addon Manager for the first time, a dialog box will open, warning you that the addons in the Addon manager are not officially part of FreeCAD.
 It also presents several options related to the Addon Manager's data usage.
 Adjust those options to your liking and press the `OK` button to continue.
 The `\Mod` directory should now exist.

-2. Launch the installation by running `install.bat`.
-This will fetch the dependencies required to run the software.

-3. Installation complete.

 ## Documentation
-> documentation to be added
+Documentation is available in the `docs` directory.
+Documentation build steps are below:
+1. Navigate to the `docs` directory.
+2. Run `.\make.bat html` in this directory.
+3. Documentation files should be available in the `\build\html` directory.
+The main documentation page is viewable in html format at `\docs\build\html\index.html`.

 ## TODO
 - delete useless pyfiles